StiensWout/DocHub/docs/FAQ.md

 ### How do I create a document?

 Click the "+" button or use the document creation dialog.
 Documents can be base (shared) or team-specific.
-See [Document Management](FEATURES/DOCUMENTS.md).

 ### What document types are supported?